Hackuarium/beemos/README.md

   <img width="800" src="docs/BeeCounter/Images/PCBsoldering.jpg">
 </p>

 Here is the orientation of the IR sensors at the back of the PCB.
-Be careful, the orientation of the Eagle file is seen from the top.
+Be careful, the orientation of the Eagle file is seen from the top of the PCB.
 <p align="center">
   <img width="800" src="docs/BeeCounter/Images/counterBoardIRSensorsOrientation.jpg">
 </p>